Kalpa-Ranjan/rust_guessing_game/README.md

      is not
      in the list]

-    Yesfruitavailable[print
-    you are a winner]
+    Yesfruitavailable[WooW!
+    you won $100,000]

     Finish[Finish]

+    tryagain{Bad Luck !
-    tryagain{Do you want
+    Do you want
     to try again}